 A guide to seeing Portland on a Budget: Nob Hill (NW 23rd Avenue)

-By now you know that I’m a born-and-raised, all-natural, certified organic Portlander.
-I choose to live here not only to be near to my family, but because it’s one of the most interesting and beautiful cities in the country.
-Every day more and more people flock to the “Rose City” to enjoy everything we have to offer (but, to be honest, mostly for the beer).
+Portland, Oregon is one of the most interesting and beautiful cities in the country.
+Every day more and more people flock to the “Rose City” to enjoy everything it has to offer.

-Whether you’re redeeming your miles to pay for a trip to Portland, or simply racking up more points on your card while you’re in town, this budget-friendly guide to Portland will give you lots of reasons to visit Beervana!
+Whether you’re redeeming your miles to pay for a trip to Portland, or simply racking up more points on your card while you’re in town, this budget-friendly guide to Portland will give you lots of reasons to visit!

 Before You Go